Blog

 Total variable costs: €2,550/month

 Controlling these is crucial, as growth can reduce profitability if not managed properly.
+One variable cost that tends to be underestimated is non-payment.
+Here’s how to handle it when a member doesn’t pay before it affects your margin.

 Step 4: Calculate Net Profit